Euthynnus pelamis, Katsuwonus pelamis

 To help address IUU, the IOTC maintains an active vessel register and an IUU Vessel List and prohibits transhipments for large scale vessels at sea unless they are pre-approved, monitored by an observer and the vessel uses a Vessel Monitoring System (VMS).

-Interactions with all vulnerable non-target species should be recorded.
-Several countries have failed to implement national plans for sharks, seabirds and turtles as required (although the shark plan is not binding in India as they have objected to the measure).
-Click here to see which countries had and had not fully implemented plans and actions for seabirds, sharks and marine turtles in 2016: http://www.iotc.org/documents/status-development-and-implementation-npoas-seabirds-and-sharks-and-implementation-foa
+Several countries have failed to implement national plans of action (NPOAs) for sharks, seabirds and turtles as required (although the shark plan is not binding in India as they have objected to the measure).
+In 2020, of the 34 members of IOTC, 16 countries had completed NPOAs for sharks.
+Just 7 had plans for seabirds, although 8 countries report low or no interaction because they don’t use longline or don’t fish south of 25 degrees S. 11 countries had plans for turtles.
+Click here to see which countries had and had not fully implemented NPOAs.

 Herring or sild